 The Strategy examined prevention, screening, detection, treatment and management of cancer in Ireland in coming years and recommended the former Board of the National Screening Service.

-The National Cancer Screening Service (NCSS) encompasses BreastCheck - The National Breast Screening Programme, CervicalCheck - The National Cervical Screening Programme and BowelScreen – The National Bowel Screening Programme.
-The NCSS is also responsible for developing Diabetic RetinaScreen – The National Diabetic Retinal Screening Programme.
+The National Screening Service (NSS) encompasses BreastCheck - The National Breast Screening Programme, CervicalCheck - The National Cervical Screening Programme, BowelScreen – The National Bowel Screening Programme and Diabetic RetinaScreen – The National Diabetic Retinal Screening Programme.

-The former Board of the NCSS also had a mandate that included a policy development and advisory role to the Minister for Health and Children relating to other potential cancer screening programmes.
+The former Board of the NSS also had a mandate that included a policy development and advisory role to the Minister for Health and Children relating to other potential cancer screening programmes.

-The NCSS has also established an Expert Group on Hereditary Cancer Risk and has hosted the first ever interagency lung cancer research forum.
+The NSS has also established an Expert Group on Hereditary Cancer Risk and has hosted the first ever interagency lung cancer research forum.